wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - **CocoaPods:** a majority of the SDK is distributed as source codes, so it will match your application's build configuration.
 Only a low-level C++ codes and several wrapper classes on top of those are precompiled into a static library.
 - **Manual installation:** Xcode is matching build configuration across all nested projects, so you usually don't need to care about the configuration switching.

-The DEBUG build is usually helpful during the application development, but on the other side, it's highly unwanted in production applications.
+The DEBUG build is usually helpful during the application development, but on the other hand, it's highly unwanted in production applications.
 For this purpose, the `PA2System.isInDebug()` method provides information whether the PowerAuth library was compiled in DEBUG configuration.
 It is a good practice to check this flag and crash the process when the production application is linked against the DEBUG PowerAuth:

 ```swift
 #if YOUR_APPSTORE_BUILD_FLAG